Crazy-Marvin/2048TelegramBot/bot/README.md

 legal - See Terms of Service and Privacy Policy
 ```

+You can inform the Botfather about them for auto-completion but that is optional.

 # Installation
 To install, unpack this archive in a folder.